Paschos1680/Drone-Detector-/README.md

 # Drone-Detector-
-A drone able to detect specific objects , track them and make decisions based on transformers and tracking capabilites
+A military drone able to detect specific objects , track them and make decisions based on transformers and tracking capabilites. trained on data mapped in the classes ,mentioned in labels.txt